albinlundin/DurianGenomeAnalysis/README.md

 #### RepeatMasker
 To mask the assembly for repetetive sequences, repeatmasker was used according to the script "05_repeatmasker.sh" at "code/05_repeatmasker/".
 The used option '-xsmall' softmasks the genome.
 Some output metrics include that 2.68% of the assembly consisted of simple repeats, 1.1% of the genome had low complexity, and the GC level was measured to 30.6%.
 Repeatmasker was also used to softmask the reference sequence produced by the authors of paper 5 according to the script "reference_repeatmasker.sh", which ended up being the softmasked sequence used for the subsequent annotations and differential expression analysis.

-#### Questions from the Student manual regarding the assembly process
-- What information can you get from the plots and reports given by the assembler (if you get any)?
-- What intermediate steps generate informative output about the assembly?
-- How many contigs do you expect?
-How many do you obtain?

-I got 745 contigs in my assembly of scaffold 11.
-I think the expected number of contigs is 70, since the authors of paper 5 had 69 assembly gaps when assembling scaffold 11.
-In that case I clearly have more.
-- What is the difference between a ‘contig’ and a ‘unitig’?
-- What is the difference between a ‘contig’ and a ‘scaffold’?

-A contig is a DNA sequence without any gaps.
-A scaffold is an arrangement of multiple contigs in the same order as they would be in the genome.
-A scaffold do contain gaps, a contig does not.
-- What are the k-mers?
-What k-mer(s) should you use?
-What are the problems and benefits of choosing a small kmer?
-And a big k-mer?

-K-mers are sequences present in the genome.
-For instance 5-mers are all possible sequences you can get of length 5.
-K-mers are used in assembly to see which reads are overlapping.
-If you choose a small k-mer you will have many overlaps for the reads, but it will increase computation time and coudl make it harder to assemble.
-If using a large k-mer you will have less overlaps between the reads, which might make the assembly easier to perform, but if using a to large k-mer you could miss some overlaps between reads.
-- Some assemblers can include a read-correction step before doing the assembly.
-What is this step doing?
-- How different do different assemblers perform for the same data?
-- Can you see any other letter appart from AGTC in your assembly?
-If so, what are those?

 ### Quality assessment of genome assembly
 #### QUAST